-Since 2004, the Rethinking Sexuality Education project has promoted a paradigm shift in the sexuality education field—toward an approach that fosters the development of critical thinking skills and emphasizes learning and reflection about the ways that gender, power in relationships, rights, and other aspects of social context, like race/ethnicity and class, can affect sexual relations.
+The Rethinking Sexuality Education project promotes a paradigm shift in the sexuality education field—toward an approach that fosters the development of critical thinking skills and emphasizes learning and reflection about the ways that gender, power in relationships, rights, and other aspects of social context, like race/ethnicity and class, can affect sexual relations.
 This approach can be applied both in formal education and in community-based programs.

 Key activities of the Rethinking Sexuality Education project include:

-- Developing technical resources, such as curricula, for sexuality and HIV education programs, and education ministries/departments; and
+- Developing technical resources, such as curricula, for sexuality and HIV education programs, and education ministries/departments

 Key accomplishments of the Rethinking Sexuality Education project have been the development of:

-- iMatter, a curriculum and web-based application for teaching younger adolescents in grades 4–6 about gender, puberty, and rights; and
+- iMatter, a curriculum and web-based application for teaching younger adolescents in grades 4–6 about gender, puberty, and rights

 It’s All One, available for free download in several languages, has been in high demand since its first English publication in 2009 (a second, updated version was published in 2011).
 Requests have come from more than 150 countries and every state in the United States—from government agencies, international NGOs, and community organizations reaching young people.